-Adventures in Soap Making - Acrylic String Pull Technique January 2, 2020 16:31 27 Comments
+Adventures in Soap Making - Acrylic String Pull Technique January 2, 2020 16:31 2 Comments

 It's been quite some time since I added a post to my blog.
 Sometimes you just need the right kind of inspiration.

-I am using my traditional cold process soap recipe that contains Canola, Castor, Coconut, Olive, Rice Bran, Soybean, Manteca and Sunflower oils.
+I am using my traditional cold process soap recipe that contains Canola, Castor, Coconut, Olive, Rice Bran, Soybean, Manteca, and Sunflower oils.
 I poured it in a slab mold and oven processed it to gel because I use a big water discount.
 The next day I removed it from the mold and proceeded to prepare for the acrylic pour with soap mind you not acrylic paint.

 The picture below shows my oils and micas prepared, along with some cotton butcher string waiting for the lye solution to cool.
-I used titanium Dioxide (nurture soap), Really Red mica (nurture soap), Blackstar Blue (TKB trading) and Lapis Blue mica (crafters choice).
+I used Titanium Dioxide (Nurture Soap), Really Red mica (Nurture Soap), Blackstar Blue (TKB Trading), and Lapis Blue mica (Crafters Choice).

 Once my lye solution was cooled, I added it to my prepared oils and whisked to emulsification.
 Next, I poured off some of the soap batter into the cups with the mica, then added the dark blue mica mixture to the rest of the remaining soap and mixed all well.